 Should you choose, how can you use the billing rate template to account for overtime?

-If the employee is paid overtime, enter the total hours worked by the employee (2088 + overtime hours) in Yearly Hours Based on FTEs and enter the effective hourly rate ([annual salary + overtime pay] / [2088 + overtime hours]) in the Base Rate field.
-If the employee is not paid overtime, enter the total hours worked by the employee (2088 + overtime hours) in the Yearly Hours field and enter the effective hourly rate (annual salary / [2088 + extra hours]) in the Base Rate field.
+If the employee is paid overtime, enter the total hours worked by the employee (2088 + overtime hours) in Yearly Hours Based on FTEs and enter the effective hourly rate ([annual wages + overtime pay] / [2088 + overtime hours]) in the Base Rate field.
+If the employee is not paid overtime, enter the total hours worked by the employee (2088 + overtime hours) in the Yearly Hours field and enter the effective hourly rate (annual wages / [2088 + extra hours]) in the Base Rate field.
 This is also applicable to salaried or hourly employees.

 Should you choose, how can you use the billing rate template to account for compensatory (comp) time?